wiauxb/WAF-GUARD/README.md

 ├── src/                    # Source code for the project │   ├── analyzer/           # Analyzer responsible for the analysis of the dumps │   │                               and populating the DBs.
+│   ├── chatbot/            #LangGraph application that defines chatbot logic and exposes FastAPI │   │
 │   ├── waf_rest_api/       # WAF implementation (apache + modsecurity) + REST API endpoint
 │   │                               responsible of dumping the configs │   └── web_app/            # Streamlit web application for management, exploration and visualization